-How many trans or gender-nonconforming (TGNC) clients have you worked with, over what period of time?
+How many transgender or nonbinary clients have you worked with, over what period of time?

-Who are some of the TGNC leaders that you follow?
+Who are some of the trans or nonbinary leaders that you follow?

 Have you written letters for HRT (hormone replacement therapy) or GCS (gender confirming surgeries)?